matrix-org/matrix-spec-proposals/proposals/2291-configuration-to-control-crawling.md

 There are many aspects of a room whose crawling could potentially be controlled by individual parameters.
 This proposal attempts to strike a reasonable balance between allowing administrators control over crawling, and avoiding too many configuration options.
-Thus the thus parameters mainly target the parts of the room that are the most privacy-sensitive.
+Thus the parameters mainly target the parts of the room that are the most privacy-sensitive.

 As mentioned above, not all parts of the room are covered by configuration